Live by Yo Rep

 Live by Yo Rep (B.O.N.E.
-Dis) is an EP by Three 6 Mafia, followed by their previous debut album Mystic Stylez.
+Dis) is the debut EP by American hip-hop group Three 6 Mafia, followed by their previous debut studio album Mystic Stylez.
+It was released on November 21, 1995 through Prophet.
 The title track is a diss song directed at Bone Thugs-n-Harmony propelled by the at-the-time beef between the two groups.